Hundred (county division): Nordic countries

 Today, the hundreds serve no administrative role in Sweden, although some judicial district courts still bear the name (e.g. Attunda tingsrätt) and the hundreds are occasionally used in expressions, e.g. Sjuhäradsbygden (district of seven hundreds).

 It is not entirely clear when hundreds were organised in the western part of Finland.
 The name of the province of Satakunta, roughly meaning hundred (sata meaning "one hundred" in Finnish), hints at influences from the times before the Northern Crusades, Christianization, and incorporation into Sweden.

 As kihlakunta, hundreds remained the fundamental administrative division for the state authorities until 2009.
 Each was subordinated to a lääni (province/county) and had its own police department, district court and prosecutors.
 Typically, cities would comprise an urban kihlakunta by themselves, but several rural municipalities would belong to a rural kihlakunta.
 In a rural hundred the lensmann (chief of local state authorities) was called nimismies ("appointed man"), or archaically vallesmanni (from Swedish).
 In the Swedish era (up to 1809), his main responsibilities were maintenance of stagecoach stations and coaching inns, supplying traveling government personnel with food and lodging, transport of criminal prisoners, police responsibilities, arranging district court proceedings (tingsrätt), collection of taxes, and sometimes arranging hunts to cull the wolf and bear population.
 Following the abolition of the provinces as an administrative unit in 2009, the territory for each authority could be demarcated separately, i.e. police districts need not equal court districts in number.
 The title "härad" survives in the honorary title of herastuomari (Finnish) or häradsdomare (Swedish), which can be given to lay judges after 8–10 years of service.

 The term herred or herad was used in Norway between 1863 and 1992 for rural municipalities, besides the term kommune (heradskommune).
 Today, only four municipalities in western Norway call themselves herad, as Ulvik and Kvam.
-Some Norwegian districts have the word herad in their name, of historical reasons - among them Krødsherad and Heradsbygd in eastern Norway.
+Some Norwegian districts have the word herad in their name, of historical reasons – among them Krødsherad and Heradsbygd in eastern Norway.

-Ukraine

-In 17th and 18th century, "sotnia" was an administrative-territorial, judicial, and military unit of a "polk" (Regiment) in the Hetmanate and Sloboda Ukraine.
-The Encyclopedia of Ukraine translates the term as "company".